cd-sigma/voting/solidity/README.md

 The `VotingMaster` smart contract is a decentralized voting system on the Ethereum blockchain.
 It allows users to create proposals and vote on them using their Ethereum wallet balance as the weight of their votes.

+You can find the code for this contract in the `contracts/VotingMaster.sol` file.

 ## Features

 - **Proposal Creation:** Anyone can create a proposal by providing a name, description, and end time (a unix timestamp)